Kimcheolhui/SmartX-Mini/SmartX-Mini-2025 Collection/Experiment/Lab-2. InterConnect/Lab#2_InterConnect_v2R10_Eng.md

 bin/flume-ng agent --conf conf --conf-file conf/flume-conf.properties --name agent -Dflume.root.logger=INFO,console
 ```

+> [!note]
+>
-> 📰️ Note: If errors occur, verify that the following three values are consistent:
+> If errors occur, verify that the following three values are consistent:
 > 1. The NUC hostname in the Pi's `/etc/hosts` file.
 > 2. The broker hostname in `conf/flume-conf.properties` on the Pi.
 > 3. The hostname of NUC (check with the `hostname` command).